 Located in Surry Hills, ADGE offers self-contained serviced apartments in the trendiest area of the city for shopping, dining and nightlife.
-At the same time as being contemporary cool, the ADGE is modern luxury.
-You’re greeted by an oversized psychedelic mural and polished concrete fronts which lead to immaculate open-plan suites dressed in monochrome apart from the eye-wateringly bright neon-striped carpet, all with a balcony.
+At the same time as being contemporary cool, the ADGE is a modern luxury.
+You’re greeted by an oversized psychedelic mural and polished concrete fronts which lead to immaculate open-plan suites dressed in monochrome apart from the eye-poppingly bright neon-striped carpet, all with a balcony.
 If you choose to self-cater, a personal shopping service is available and if not, there are two restaurants and a bar.
 Other facilities include a laundry, fitness room and in-house hair styling service.
 An excellent base for sightseeing, ADGE Aparthotel is just under two miles from Sydney Opera House and Harbour Bridge.

 Ovolo 1888 Darling Harbour

 A boutique hotel in a converted wool store with a sense of fun, the Ovolo 1888 is ideally located in Darling Harbour next to Barangaroo Park, a superb base for exploring the delights of Sydney.
 Inside the original fixtures of the wool store are on display in the public areas and rooms with rough-hewn beams, exposed brick, and pipes all incorporated into the décor, along with quirky artefacts and the silver eggs (ovo) of the brand’s signature emblem.
 Rooms include furniture made from original ironbark beans and screen prints of works by Aussie wunderkind Jasper Knight and range from shoebox to suite with sun terrace.
 The hotel bistro and bar is an eclectic rendition of industrial chic meets vintage and serves Mediterranean cuisine.
 Enjoy a free happy hour every day.